 Red Velvet Cake Mix Cookies

 Place the cookies in the preheated oven and bake for 10-12 minutes.

-collage of photos of red velvet cookies
+collage image with recipe title of red velvet cake cookies

+Red Velvet Cake Mix Cookies